azuline/blossom/frontend/README.md

 See the `Makefile` for a list of common dev tool commands.

+This directory contains a multipackage setup with the Turborepo monorepo build tool.
+For the best developer experience:

+1. Run `make install` whenever the `dependencies` change in a `package.json`.
+2. Run `make typewatch` in a shell when developing.
+This protects you from seeing stale types from old code.
+3. Run `make start` to run dev servers for the app and the stories.

 # Directories

 - `codegen/` contains the outputs of codegen systems.